Angela Bassett: 2010s

 In March 2017, Bassett appeared in "Ache", an episode of the television series Underground.
 Executive producer and director Anthony Hemingway said her character "was written with Angela in mind" and that the entire cast came to see Bassett the day she filmed her performance.

 In May 2017, Bassett appeared in an episode of Master of None, portraying major character Denise's mother Catherine.
 Lena Waithe wanted Bassett after being impressed by her previous work though was convinced she would turn down the role and said Bassett's inclusion influenced the series drastically with "another layer" of tension.
 The writers of the series also favored Bassett for the role after seeing her performance in The Jacksons: An American Dream and related her character's evolution in that feature to Catherine.

-In January 2018, Bassett joined the Fox first responder procedural drama 9–1–1, of which she is also a producer.
-She plays officer Athena Grant, and during the show's fifth season in 2022, the character is set to cross over to its spinoff, 9-1-1: Lone Star.
+In January 2018, Bassett joined the Fox first responder procedural drama 9–1–1, of which she is also an executive producer.
+She plays officer Athena Grant, wife to Robert Nash, and during the show's fifth season in 2022, the character made an appearance in an episode of its spin-off, 9-1-1: Lone Star.

 In February 2018, Bassett starred in the acclaimed Marvel Cinematic Universe superhero film Black Panther as Queen Ramonda, mother of the titular character; she briefly reprised the role the following year in Avengers: Endgame.
 In July 2018, she portrayed CIA Director Erika Sloane in the action spy film Mission: Impossible – Fallout.
 In December 2018, she voiced the Decepticon villain 'Shatter' from the Transformers live-action film Bumblebee.
 In 2019, she joined the cast of Gunpowder Milkshake.

 2020s

 Bassett provided the voice of Dorothea Williams in the Pixar animated film Soul, which was released on Disney+ on December 25, 2020.
 She also became narrator of the Magic Kingdom nighttime spectacular Disney Enchantment that premiered on October 1, 2021.

 In November 2022, she reprised her role as Ramonda in Black Panther: Wakanda Forever.
 Her performance in the sequel garnered her Best Supporting Actress awards at the 80th Golden Globe Awards—making her the first actor to win a major individual acting award for a film based on Marvel Comics—and at the 28th Critics' Choice Awards.
-She was also nominated for an Academy Award in the same category, which made her the first person in a Marvel Studios movie to be nominated for an Academy Award in any acting category.

-She is set to appear alongside Millie Bobby Brown in the Netflix film Damsel.
+She was also nominated for an Academy Award in the same category, which made her the first person in a Marvel Studios film to be nominated for an Academy Award in any acting category.
+She then appeared alongside Millie Bobby Brown in the Netflix film Damsel, released in March 2024 to mixed reviews.
+Bassett also starred as the President of the United States in Mission: Impossible – The Final Reckoning, released in May 2025.